 From the New York Times bestselling author of Satchel and Bobby Kennedy, a sweeping and spellbinding portrait of the longtime kings of jazz—Duke Ellington, Louis Armstrong, and Count Basie—who, born within a few years of one another, overcame racist exclusion and violence to become the most popular entertainers on the planet.

-Henley Douglas Jr, renowned saxophone player and Marblehead resident, will lead the conversation and provide live music.
+Henley Douglas Jr, renowned saxophone player and Marblehead resident, will lead the conversation with live music provided by the BluNote Soultet.

 This event includes a book signing and brunch.